 California Law Classifies Opoli Drivers as Employees

-- Is free from the control and direction of the employer,
+- The worker is free from the control and direction of the employer,

-- Performs work that is outside the hirer’s core business, and
+- The worker performs work that is outside the hirer’s core business, and

-- Engages in an independently established trade, occupation, or business.
+- The worker engages in an independently established trade, occupation, or business.

 Rideshare Drivers: Fight for Your Rights